alxn0/zet/docs/22/README.md

 # Hubert' gamma statistic

-#clustering #validity

-The main objective behind the original definition the the Hubert's $\Gamma$ statistic[^ref1] is to assess the power of a certain cluestering against certain types of alternatives hypothesis.
+The main objective behind the original definition the the Hubert's $\Gamma$ statistic (Hubert, 1972) is to assess the power of a certain cluestering against certain types of alternatives hypothesis.
 Generally, the alternative hypothesis is a null hypothesis where partition are distributed at random into partitions.